 This indicates that Xanax is generally accessible and affordable for many people.
 Although it has genuine uses, it’s highly addictive and frequently abused.
 In fact, statistics show that as many as 44 percent of chronic benzodiazepine users become addicted to one of these drugs.

 If you have ever tried to stop using Xanax after developing physical dependence, you might experience severe withdrawal symptoms.
-In this article, we’ll take a closer look at Xanax addiction and its associated withdrawal symptoms.
+In this article, we’ll take a closer look at Xanax addiction, its associated withdrawal symptoms, and how long Xanax withdrawal lasts.

 What Is Xanax?